-Larger RVs will offer more 120v AC outlets and will therefore allow for greater electrical use.
 Boondockers with kids will generally demand more electricity for toys, video games, and to recharge devices.
 Those with a lot of cooking appliances and gadgets will want more electricity too.
 Couples who both use C-PAP devices will consume more electricity.

-Do You Plan To Boondock in the Same Site for a Long Time?
+Do You Plan to Boondock in the Same Site for a Long Time?

 Can I Just Get Bigger Batteries and More Solar Instead?

 Of course.
 Many boondockers opt to extend their battery banks to four 6 volt deep cycle batteries, and will get at least 1,000 watts of solar panels (about 6-7 panels).
-But boondockers who go this route are generally those who’ve had a couple years of RVing under their belt and have a pretty good idea of their needs and what their RV is capable of doing.
+But boondockers who go this route are generally those who’ve had a couple years of RVing under their belt and have a pretty good idea of what their needs are and what their RV is capable of doing.